Adding trinkets to resin is an easy way to make your resin crafts special.

 Anything you might want to get back out later

-While photos, mementos, and heirlooms look great when embedded in resin, think twice before putting them in your epoxy resin casting.
+While photos, mementos, and heirlooms look great when embedded in clear casting resin, think twice before putting them in your epoxy resin casting.
 Once you set something in resin, it will be almost impossible to get it back out of it.
 Especially without destroying your memento in the process.

 What can you do instead?
 Make a copy of your item (especially easy in the case of photos, tickets, notes, etc.) and include that in your epoxy resin.